 Honor Society of Nursing (STTI) answered

-Mehmet Oz, MD, Cardiology, answeredSome lifestyle habits can cause premature skin aging and result in unhealthy skin.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredSome lifestyle habits can cause premature skin aging and result in unhealthy skin.
 People who smoke cigarettes may look older than they are.

 Spending a lot of time in the sun can also cause premature skin aging, leading to fine lines, wrinkles freckles, and brown spots (known as age spots) on your face and the top of your hands.
 Frequent sun exposure causes thickening of your skin, making it rough and leathery.
 It even weakens the elastin and collagen in skin, so skin doesn't spring back" as readily.
 And it damages skin cells, putting you at increased risk for skin cancer.

 Sleeping with your face in the same position on the pillow every night can also lead to wrinkles.
 So can making the same facial expressions over and over again.